tea7010/MyLearning/english/writing.md

 * I have been becoming fluent and free to talk without any difficulties.
 I think it is quite a good outcome of listening podcasts and journaling.
 * I’ve been becoming more fluent and confident in speaking without much difficulty.
 I think this is a great result of listening to podcasts and journaling.

+* I am so flustrated the gap between the expectation of my performance in my head and the reality.
+I think I mentioned this descrepancy before, I still feel the feelings.
+* I’m so frustrated by the gap between the expectations I have for my performance and the reality.
+I think I’ve mentioned this discrepancy before, but I still feel the same way.